Quantitative feasibility study of sequential neutron captures using intense lasers: Contemporary laser-based neutron sources

 Neutrons are generally categorized in terms of energy as fast ($>100$~keV), epithermal (0.5~eV -- 100~keV), thermal (25 meV), and cold ($\leq 25$~meV) \cite{mirfayzi2017experimental}.
 The probability of neutron capture strongly depends on the individual neutron energy; its cross-section typically grows as the neutron energy decreases as shown in Fig.~\ref{fig:FigA} for $^{197}$Au, our reference material.
 The plotted cross-sections are taken from the TENDL-2019 database \cite{koning2019tendl} which collects the outputs of the TALYS nuclear model code \cite{Koning_AIPC_2005}.
 Such an approach is necessary because measured data on neutron captures remain scarce, especially for unstable neutron-rich isotopes.

 Neutron generation using intense lasers can proceed through several pathways: (p,n) or (d,n) reactions induced by the laser-accelerated protons or deuterons on light nuclei~\cite{roth2013bright}, spallation of heavy nuclei by hundreds-of-MeV-class protons~\cite{Martinez_MRE_2022}, photonuclear reactions initiated by Bremsstrahlung photons generated by the accelerated electrons~\cite{pomerantz2014ultrashort}, or nuclear fission processes~\cite{cowan2000photonuclear}.
+The flux might be further enhanced, to a certain extent, by (n,2n) reaction \cite{hohenberger2022combined}.
 In the following, we will recall the characteristics and performances of the two main types of neutron sources based on laser-plasma interactions.
 The moderation of the energy of the generated neutrons will also be discussed.

 \paragraph{Neutron sources driven by laser-accelerated fast ions}

 The most common method for generating neutrons with an intense laser pulse involves high-energy electron \cite{pomerantz2014ultrashort, Gunther_NC_2022} or ion \cite{roth2013bright} beams accelerated from solid or foam targets.
 While the former case exploits photoreactions induced by Bremsstrahlung $\gamma$ rays emitted by the electron beam, the latter relies on nuclear fusion reactions triggered by fast protons or deuterons on either light nuclei (e.g., Li or Be) \cite{roth2013bright} or heavy nuclei (e.g., Pb or Au) \cite{horny2022high}.